northbright/Notes/postgresql/check-if-jsonb-array-contains-a-string.md

 INSERT INTO task (data) VALUES ('{"title":"task_2", "assigner":"1", "assignees":["2"]}');
 ```

-* Want to get all tasks that which assignees contains "2"
+* Want to get all tasks which assignees contains "2"

 ```
 SELECT * FROM task WHERE (data->'assignees')::jsonb ?
 '2';